Hg03/biased/exampleSite/content/about/_index.md

 +++
 title = 'About'
-date = 2024-12-16T11:30:04+01:00
+date = 2025-05-11T11:30:04+01:00
 draft = false
 +++

-👋🏻 Welcome to the demo page of Hugo's theme `not-much`!
+👋🏻 Welcome to the notes page where I'll be sharing some notes as well as projects regarding Data Science and Machine Learning !

-This theme is designed to be responsive, clean, simple and minimal.
-There are no useless features or fancy shortcodes included.
+To know more about me, view my [LinkedIn](https://linkedin.com/in/harishgehlot).

-You can get the it from the [GitHub repository](https://github.com/imgios/not-much).
+You can view the code of this site from the [GitHub repository](https://github.com/Hg03/biased).
 Feel free to show your support by starring 🌟 the repository.
-Any contributions you make are greatly appreciated.
-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply [open an issue](https://github.com/imgios/not-much/issues/new?labels=enhancement) with the tag "enhancement".

 ---